University of Louisville

 Short for the "Kentucky Postsecondary Education Improvement Act of 1997."
 It is acceptable to use House Bill 1 on first reference as long as it is in a context that clearly explains to readers what the bill is about.

 Acronym for the “Health Sciences Center.”
 Always use the official name on first reference.
-On second reference in informal usage, HSC is acceptable if the meaning will be clear to readers.
+On second reference, HSC is acceptable.
+Let readers know this by setting it off in parentheses directly after the first official reference: Health Sciences Center (HSC).

-Use a hyphen to avoid ambiguity: He was a small-business man.
+Use a hyphen to avoid ambiguity: She was a small-business owner.

 Hyphenate modifiers that follow forms of the verb "to be": The cancer program is world-renowned for its innovative treatments.